How To Hide WordPress Login Page From Hackers

 Step 2: Hide the Login Page URL and Redirect wp-login.php

-Unless you’ve taken steps to prevent standard WordPress behavior, even with WordPress installed in a subdirectory, if someone tries to go to http://example.com/wp-login.php they’re going to be redirected to the correct login page URL that looks something like http://example.com/dwiiw/wp-login.php.
+Unless you’ve taken steps to prevent standard WordPress behavior, even with WordPress installed in a subdirectory, if someone tries to go to http://example.com/wp-login.php, they will be redirected to the correct login page URL that looks something like http://example.com/dwiiw/wp-login.php.

-The next step is to lock down access to wp-login.php and redirect it to a 404 page or really any page other than your login page, and to replace it with a completely custom login URL that will be hard to guess.
+The next step is to lock down access to wp-login.php, redirect it to a 404 page or any page other than your login page, and replace it with a custom URL that will be hard to guess.

-Once again, I recommend coming up with something that you can easily remember, but that will be all but impossible for anyone else to randomly guess.
+Once again, I recommend coming up with something that you can easily remember, but that will be impossible for anyone else to guess randomly.
 You can use the acronym trick I used to come up with the directory name dwiiw, or any other method, but come up with something unique like:

-In this case, gli is a stand-in for get logged in, and it accomplishes the goal of being simultaneously easy to remember and hard to guess.
+In this case, gli is a stand-in for getting logged in, and it accomplishes the goal of being simultaneously easy to remember and hard to guess.

-With more than 50,000 active installations and a stellar 4.7 out of 5 star rating.
-WPS Hide Login is a sure bet if you want the lightest plugin possible to create a custom login URL to hide WordPress login page.
+With more than 50,000 active installations and a stellar 4.7 out of 5-star rating.
+WPS Hide Login is a bet if you want the lightest plugin possible to create a custom login URL to hide the WordPress login page.

 All the Visualmodo WordPress themes are compatible with this plugin.